nodesman/essential-education/books/the_first_90_days/chapter_4_go_no_go_decision.md

-# Chapter 3: The Go/No-Go Decision
+# Chapter 4: Go/No-Go Decision

 You have completed the intelligence-gathering phase.
 You have a folder of notes, a list of observations, and three distinct pictures: the company's official story (Stated Norms), its likely reality (Prevailing Norms), and your own personal requirements (Principled Norms).
 Now comes the most important part of the pre-game: the analysis and the decision.